You are here

 - Procurement & Contracting Service, Contracting Office: 626-3919

 The Student Union is the designated campus department responsible for the provision of food and beverage services for the University.
-Student Union Dining Services support University functions and organizations requiring such services with a focus on the safety and health of the University's students, faculty, staff and guests.
+Arizona Catering Company supports University functions and organizations requiring such services with a focus on the safety and health of the University's students, faculty, staff and guests.
 The Office of the Director, Student Unions, coordinates and approves the use of food and beverage services within the scope and applicability of this policy.

-When events on the main campus are planned that include food, and the total cost exceeds $500.00, departments and organizations must contact the Student Union Dining Services to make food service arrangements.
+When events on the main campus are planned that include food, and the total cost exceeds $750.00, departments and organizations must contact the Arizona Catering Company to make food service arrangements.
 Departments at AHSC have the option of using the UMC food service.
-Events costing less than $500.00 and events catered off campus are exempt from this policy.
-Therefore, in the exempted instances departments may use either the Student Union Dining Services or make arrangements through an off campus vendor with whom Purchasing and Contracting has executed a current Master Agreement.
+Events costing less than $750.00 and events catered off campus are exempt from this policy.
+Therefore, in the exempted instances departments may use either the Arizona Catering Company or make arrangements through an off-campus vendor with whom Purchasing and Contracting has executed a current Master Agreement.
 A Master Agreement must be in place before a vendor is to cater any University event.
-This policy applies to all University and University related events regardless of the source of funds used to pay for the event.
+This policy applies to all University and University-related events regardless of the source of funds used to pay for the event.

-Only those vendors operating as specified under existing contracts with the Student Union Dining Services are authorized to provide food for retail sale on campus.
+Only those vendors operating as specified under existing contracts with the Arizona Catering Company are authorized to provide food for retail sale on campus.
 List of approved caterers.

 The Director, Student Unions, is authorized to grant a waiver in special circumstances.
 Waiver decisions will not be based on price.
 A Department or University organization's request for policy waiver is to be submitted two weeks in advance of the event.
 A response to the request will be provided within forty-eight (48) hours.
 When a waiver is granted, the sponsoring department or organization may obtain the catering services of an off-campus vendor with whom Procurement and Contracting has an executed Master Agreement and who is in possession of all permits and licenses required by federal, state, and local laws as applicable.